Skip to main content

 1. Open the dev console and navigate to the Application ribbon.

-2. From there, expand the Cookies drawer on the left hand side and find the cookie that you want to identify the source of.
+2. Expand the Cookies drawer on the left-hand side and find the cookie you want to identify the source of.

-4. This will take you to the Network ribbon and apply a filter for you showing all requests that reference that cookie (not every request that references a cookie, sets the cookie).
+4. This will take you to the Network ribbon and apply a filter showing all requests that reference that cookie (not every request that references a cookie sets it).

-5. If no results turn up, then the cookie was set via JavaScript and you should skip to the guide below on Cookies Set by JavaScript.
+5. If no results turn up, the cookie was set via JavaScript — skip to Cookies Set by JavaScript below.
 Otherwise, go to the next step.

-6. Click through each network request and look at the Response Headers for a set-cookie header.
-Not all requests will have one, but if they do, it means that network request set a cookie on the page.
+6. Click through each network request and check the Response Headers for a set-cookie header.
+Not all requests will have one, but if they do, that request set a cookie on the page.

-7. Search through each request until you find the network request that contains the cookie you are looking for in the set-cookie header.
+7. Search through each request until you find the one containing the cookie you're looking for in the set-cookie header.

 To identify the source of a cookie that is set by JavaScript, follow the steps below.

-3. Use the newly available search bar to search for the cookie name across all source code on the page.
+3. Use the search bar to search for the cookie name across all source code on the page.

-4. If multiple files appear, inspect each and look for "document.cookie" or cookies being assigned a value (e.g. cookie_name=abc123).
-This should indicate that this file is setting the cookie in question.
+4. If multiple files appear, inspect each and look for document.cookie or cookies being assigned a value (e.g. cookie_name=abc123).
+This indicates that file is setting the cookie in question.

 Did this answer your question?